 The International Finance Facility for Immunisation's (IFFIm) credit profile reflects very high liquidity, strong commitment from donor governments and a high concentration of pledges.
 The IBRD's role as risk manager of IFFIm's investment portfolio and its access to financial markets to issue bonds are credit strengths.
-These offset vulnerabilities from the relatively high concentration of donor pledges and credit risk among euro area donors.
+These offset vulnerabilities from the high concentration of donor pledges and credit risk of its largest donors, the UK (Aa2 stable) and France (Aa2 positive).